KxSystems/hdf5/README.md

 This interface is in active developement and as such there are a number of use-cases that are currently not supported.

-- Use of this interface on Windows 64-bit systems
 - Creation of compressed datasets
 - Access to unlimited datasets
 - Interaction with HDF5 images